-Please read the full Notice, which is available at googlebooksettlement.com.
+Please read the full Notice, which is available at googlebooksettlement.com (site is no longer active).
 Decide whether you should:

 The Court has appointed Class Counsel to represent the two Sub-Classes.
 If the settlement is approved, Class Counsel for the Author Sub-Class will request attorneys' fees and expenses that Google has agreed to pay.
 You can also hire your own attorney at your own cost.

 The Court will determine whether to approve the settlement at a Fairness Hearing on October 7, 2009.
 Get Complete Information, Including the Full Notice:

 Call: Toll-Free 1.888.356.0248